arundo/tsaug/docs/quickstart.rst

     - random crop subsequences of 10 seconds,
     - with 50% probability, add random noise up to 1% - 5%,
-    - drop out 10% of the time points (dropped out units are 2ms, 5 ms, or 10 ms) and fill the dropped out points with zeros.
+    - drop out 10% of the time points (dropped out units are 1 ms, 10 ms, or 100 ms) and fill the dropped out points with zeros.

 .. code-block:: python